JoniGG/JustUp-MQL-Framework/README.md

 #include <../JustUp-MQL-Framework/Main.mqh>
 ```

-<p>If you are using it in an Expert Advisor, follow the next steps.
+<p>If you are using it in an Expert Advisor, follow the next steps.<br>
 **Warning** Do not do this steps if you are using it in a script or indicator.</p>
 <li>Place **FrameworkInit();**** at the beginning of the **OnInit()** function of your expert advisor.</li>
 <li>Place **FrameworkDeInit();** at the beginning of the **OnDeInit()** function of your expert advisor.</li>